jakearchibald/jakearchibald.com/static-build/posts/2024/04/attributes-vs-properties/index.md

 However, attribute _values_ are case-sensitive.

-Here's where things start to get blurry:
+Ok, here's where things start to get blurry:

 # Reflection